-This summer we’re excited for some warm, outdoor and dare we say maskless get-togethers with good buddies.
-Camping especially sounds like a terrific way to relax and celebrate.
+This summer we’re excited for some warm, outdoor get-togethers with good buddies.
+Camping is a terrific way to enjoy the great outdoors.

 The difference between enjoying camping and hating it comes down to gear and planning.
 To that end, the first thing you need to figure out is if you’re going to be backpacking or car camping.